yohanis-tadese/My-Development-Setup/README.md

 ### Image selector used in the development

 `Unsplash` Unsplash is a photo discovery platform for free to use, high-definition photos.
 [Link &rarr;](https://unsplash.com/)

+`Shutterstock` Shutterstock is other a photo discovery platform for free to use, high-definition photos.
+[Link &rarr;](https://www.shutterstock.com/)

+### For logo design used in the development

+`Shutterstock` Again use Shutterstock is other a Logo discovery platform for free to use, high-definition Logo.
+[Link &rarr;](https://www.shutterstock.com/)

+### For select design used in the development

+`Themeforest` Professional WordPress Themes & Website Templates for any project.
+[Link &rarr;](https://themeforest.net/)